What is Scrumban project management?

 Even in its basic form, the items in the Product Backlog are prioritized in some way.

-Bucket planning is a manner of long-term planning in Scrumban.
+Bucket size planning is a manner of long-term planning in Scrumban.

 It can be visualized as three buckets.
 Usually, they’re called a: